Public Defense Attorney - Supervisor

 - Job Duties

 - Supervise attorneys and paralegal staff.

-- Develop, evaluate, train, mentor, and coach unit employees.
+- Develop, evaluate, train, mentor, and coach unit employees, and interns.

-- Ensure work conforms with prevailing professional standards and applicable statutes, rules, and DPD and county policies.
+- Ensure work conforms with prevailing professional standards, applicable statues, rules, and DPD and county policies.

 - Implement and monitor corrective and career development action plans and provide support to enable employees to make positive changes.

-- Conduct performance evaluations of unit employees, at least annually, and as required for probationary periods and for TLTs.
+- Conduct performance evaluations of unit employees, at least annually, and as required for probationary periods, TLTs, and interns.

 - Assign and balance workload among attorneys within unit.
 Assign and monitor workload of paralegal(s).

-- Identify cases that present an ethical conflict of interest for DPD.
+- Identify cases that present an ethical conflict of interest for the Department of Public Defense.

 - Work with Director's Office to ensure unit employees have the training and resources they need to do their jobs well.